 The matrix {\bf T}$(\omega,\vec{k})$ contains all of the information necessary for identifying the locations of any fermion normal modes which may appear in the bulk.
 Any such normal mode can be defined as a solution to the equations of motion which decays in the far IR and whose ``source" falloff in the UV vanishes---in other words, a regular solution to the bulk spinor equations at some $(\omega_N,\vec{k}_N)$ such that $\vec{J}=0$.
 Clearly any non-trivial solution with this property implies a zero eigenvalue of {\bf T}, and thus one discovers that

 This expression provides a powerful method for locating the fermion normal modes, and can be used to determine their location to very high accuracy.

-The result of applying the diagnostic tool (\ref{eq:det}) to the fermionic perturbations of the Massive Boson domain wall solution is shown in figure \ref{fig:NMplot}, and for the Massive Fermion solution in figure \ref{fig:NMplot2}.
+The result of applying the diagnostic tool (\ref{eq:det}) to the fermionic perturbations of the Massive Boson domain wall solution with the non-chiral mixing matrix \eno{eq:chargeBasisS} is shown in figure \ref{fig:NMplot}, and for the Massive Fermion solution in figure \ref{fig:NMplot2}.
 We plot the results for $k> 0$, but due to (\ref{DiscreteSym}) the spectrum is invariant under $(k, \omega) \to (-k, -\omega)$.
 As anticipated, the normal modes appear in bands that are confined to the exterior of the IR lightcone, inside the ``stable wedge".
-In both cases, one of the bands passes through $\omega = 0$, suggesting that the dual field theory state possesses gapless fermionic degrees of freedom.
+Our numerical search reveals two bands for each domain wall solution within the kinematic regions shown\footnote{While we do not completely exclude bands of normal modes at higher momentum than what is shown in the figures, a rough numerical search along the edges of the IR light cone revealed no further interesting features for $k\, v_{UV}/\mu<10$.}.
+In both cases, one of the bands passes through $\omega = 0$, indicating that the non-chirally coupled fermions include gapless fermionic degrees of freedom.